buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 _The rate limiting configuration may be configured to suit the needs of the Gateway Operator in the `.ratelimit.yaml` file._

 :::

-The default throughput limit is **30 requests per second** for GatewayEndpoints with the `PLAN_FREE` plan type based on the `rl-endpoint-id` and `rl-throughput` descriptors.

-_The rate limiting configuration may be configured to suit the needs of the Gateway Operator in the `.ratelimit.yaml` file._

 ### Documentation and Examples